Only Yesterday (1991 film): Plot

 Later, when having lunch with Toshio, Taeko recalls about how she always struggled with the concept of fractions in school, and asks him if he ever similarly struggled with something.
 Toshio mentions his compulsion as a farmer has troubled him due to the industry dying out, and muses how the entire rural landscape was built by farmers in spite of this.
-Seeing how they all connect with each other, Taeko realizes that the rural country is making her nostalgic, and that her memories are wielding a tapestry for her present self to reminisce on.
+Seeing how they all connect with each other, Taeko realizes that the rural country is making her nostalgic, and that her memories are weaving a tapestry for her present self to reminisce on.
 With this, she recalls to Toshio and Naoko about how she once discovered a talent for acting and was nearly cast in a university play, only for her father to shut the idea down, making the rest of the family crestfallen; by high school Taeko moved on, discovering that drama was not her passion.

-On the eve of Taeko's departure, Toshio's grandmother – sensing Taeko wishes to stay – suddenly suggests that Taeko stay in the country and marry Toshio, flustering her.
-As she runs out of the house to be alone, she recalls her brief encounter with an ill-mannered, working class kid.
-Forced to sit next to him at school, she is the only one who treats him with kindness and dignity, even as she hates being around him and her friends bad-mouth him.
-When he moves schools, however, she is the only person he refuses to shake hands with.
-Toshio soon finds Taeko in the rain, and she tells him about the same kid as he drives her back.
+On the eve of Taeko's departure, Toshio's grandmother, sensing that Taeko wishes to stay, suddenly suggests that Taeko stay in the country and marry Toshio, flustering her.
+As she runs out of the house to be alone, she recalls her brief encounter with an ill-mannered, working class boy.
+Forced to sit next to him at school, she was the only one who treated him with kindness and dignity, even though she hated being around him and her friends disparaged him.
+When he moved schools, however, she was the only person he refused to shake hands with.
+Toshio soon finds Taeko in the rain, and she tells him about this boy as he drives her back.
 Toshio bluntly suggests that he may have liked her, while also implying his own feelings for her.
 Realizing how easy it is to talk with Toshio, Taeko starts to realize her own feelings for him.

 Taeko leaves the next day, promising to visit again in the winter.
 As she sits on the train, however, she is approached by the memories of all her classmates including her past self, who wordlessly convince her that what she really wants is to stay.
 She gets off the train and meets with Toshio, who drives her back as her past self looks on.